ikmb/flye-assembly/README.md

 ### Basic execution

-`nextflow run ikmb/flye-assembly --bam /path/to/pacbio-movie.bam`
+`nextflow run ikmb/flye-assembly --bam /path/to/pacbio-movie.bam` --genome_size 1.2g

+This requires Nextflow and Singularity.

 ## Options

 ### `--bam`
-A movie file in BAM format (mutually exclusive with --samples)
+A single movie file in BAM format (mutually exclusive with --samples).
+If you have multiple movies belonging to the same or different sequencing project/species, see the `--samples` option instead.

 ### `--samples`
 A CSV formatted sample sheet, using the following format: